Configure the Client

 Before proceeding you'll need to have one of the official Mindee client libraries installed.

-You'll also need to use one of your API Keys and one or several Models configured.
+You'll also need to use one of your Integration Overview and one or several Models configured.

 Overview